abirahosan677-dev/Capstone-Project/README.md

 Submit assignments, view grades, and interact with the community.

-License
+Acknowledgments

-This project is licensed under the MIT License.
+This project was created as part of an educational assignment.